toddpla/coin-counter/README.md

     });
 }
 ```
-This logic relies on the coins being listed in descending value order.
-To ensure this is correct a sort function could be added to ensure this is so. e.g. `.sort((a, b) => b.value = a.value)` But I felt in the current situation this would be redundant code.

 - Other than devDependencies I aimed for the application to have no dependencies however chose to use Numeral-js as a tool to validate the amount input which considering the time constraint I thought reasonable.